Intro

 The way for brands to differentiate from their own stick collection is mode of use.

-For example, some sticks are better for snapshots and wrist shots, while others are ideal for slapshots.
+For example, some sticks are better for snapshots and wrist shots, while others are ideal for slapshots and one-timers.

 The stick feature which takes into consideration shot type is known as the kick point.

-Currently, brands offer a low, mid (hybrid) or high kick points.
-The kick point is where the stick flexes the most along the shaft, closer to the blade.
+Currently, brands offer a low, hybrid or mid kick points.
+The kick point is the soft spot along the lower part of the shaft that flexes the most on your shot.

 It creates a snap back effect on shot release.
 The kick point location benefits certain shot types while taking away from others.